AdaCore/gnatstudio/docs/users_guide/extending.rst

       True if all editing is done with the external editor, which completely deactivates the internal editor.
-False if the external editor needs is only explicitly called by the user.
+False if the external editor is only explicitly called by the user.

     * :guilabel:`Smart completion`